"

 In 3/4, there are three beats per measure and a quarter note receives the beat.

-• When a note fills an entire measure, the note is a dotted half note (see violin, measure 3).
+• When a note fills an entire measure, the note is a dotted half note.

-• However, when a rest fills an entire measure, the rest is a whole rest (see violin, measures 1 and 2).
+• However, when a rest fills an entire measure, the rest is a whole rest.

-Example 3.4.5 begins at measure 21, but a time signature has been added here for convenience.
+Example 3.4.5 begins at measure 21, but a time signature has been added here for clarity.

 In 3/2, there are three beats per measure where a half note receives the beat.

-• When a note fills an entire measure, the note is a dotted whole note (see measure 21).
+• When a note fills an entire measure, the note is a dotted whole note.

-• However, when a rest fills an entire measure, the rest is a whole rest (see measure 24).
+• However, when a rest fills an entire measure, the rest is a whole rest.

-• Measure 23 requires two beats of rest.
-Rather than a whole rest, there are two half rests to avoid confusion with the following whole rest.
+• Measure 23 calls for two beats of rest.
+Instead of a single whole rest, there are two half rests to prevent confusion with the following whole rest.
+As mentioned earlier, using two half rests in this situation is common.

 Whole Rest

-Whole rests literally mean a whole measure of rest unless it is in a time signature in which a whole note would not fill the entire measure and there is another note in the measure.
+Whole rests literally mean a full measure of rest unless the time signature indicates that a whole note would not fill the entire measure and there is another note in it.

 Directions: